 3. Leaders always deliver outrageous value

 A while back I wrote a post based on an article by Seth Godin about “phoning it in”; i.e., doing something in an uncommitted, half-hearted way.
 Like good leaders, good speakers don’t just go through the motions.
 Good speakers never phone in their presentations.
-They prepare andleave the audience feeling that they received great value for their time and money.
-Check that – outrageous value.
+They prepare andleave the audience feeling that they received outrageous value for their time and money.

 4. Leaders never stop improving

 Leadership is like that old Nike commercial: “There is no finish line.”
 If we do not improve, we stagnate.
 Leaders never cease in their efforts to get better at what they do.

 Good speakers are the same.
 They constantly strive to improve.
 To do so, they analyze their performances in order to build on what worked well and to change what didn’t.
 They watch other great speakers and read books on public speaking and presentations.
 Throughout, they practice, experiment, learn and grow.

 5. Leaders keep moving forward